The Skeleton in Armor: Early colonist or explorer

-Fraud

-Finally, there is the possibility that the artifact was a deliberate forgery or a practical joke, although there is no clear motive as to why someone would create such a forgery at that time.

 Longfellow's poem

 Henry Wadsworth Longfellow was evidently familiar with the artifact's discovery.
 Unlike the authors of the articles reproduced above, Longfellow apparently considered that the artifact was Norse in origin; Longfellow was familiar with the writings of Carl Christian Rafn on the subject of Norse colonization of the Americas.
 Whether or not Longfellow concluded that this was a genuine Norse artifact is unknown.
 Nevertheless, he did immortalize the discovery in the poem "The Skeleton in Armor".
 The poem was first published in Lewis Gaylord Clark's The Knickerbocker in 1841.
 In the poem, Longfellow also refers to the Old Stone Mill in Touro Park in Newport, Rhode Island, also known as the Newport Tower.
 Some suggest that the stone structure dates back to the Viking exploration of North America, though it is more likely it was built in the seventeenth century during the time of Governor Benedict Arnold.